What Is Happening Inside the Wrist

 4. Improved Circulation to the Hand

 Restricted movement can slow blood flow to the wrist and fingers.
 Carpal Tunnel Syndrome therapy encourages motion that restores circulation.
-Better blood flow supports nerve function and limits heavy sensations that appear after dark.
+Improved blood flow supports nerve function and reduces heavy sensations that occur after dark.

 5. Less Muscle Tension in the Forearm